budlebee/quantum-information-notes/JournalReview/2022_Remote entanglement distribution in a quantum network via multimode indistinguishability of photons.md

-initial state (omit dagger for convenience)
+initial state (dagger is omitted for convenience)

 $$
 a_Ha_Vb_Hb_V\ket{vac}